 If you are referred for group counseling, here’s what to expect: from triage, you will be referred for a Group Screening with the staff member who is leading the group.
 A group screening is an appointment in which you will meet with one or both of the group leaders and have a chance to get to know them and learn more about the group opportunity.
 They will help you identify 1-2 goals that you would like to work on and will answer any questions you might have related to the group.
 After that, they will confirm your first group appointment.
 Group counseling sessions typically meet for about 90 minutes and usually meet once per week.

 Click to see a list of Fall 2017 Groups.

 In individual counseling, students can work with a counselor to explore their concerns and work to better understand and resolve their difficulties.

 If you are referred for individual counseling, here’s what to expect: In your first meeting with your assigned therapist, you will have a chance to talk with them about your concerns and they will help you to identify 1-2 goals that you would like to work on in therapy and will collaborate with you to help you get the most out of your therapy experience.
 Individual counseling sessions typically last about 45 minutes and usually meet once per week.

 The UT Student Counseling Center provides counseling to couples where at least one partner is a UT student who meets eligibility requirements.
 Couples can be dating long-term, short-term, lifetime-committed, or engaged.
 We provide counseling services to same-sex and heterosexual couples.

 If you are in a crisis or have an urgent need to be seen, just call us or come by the Center during regular office hours.
-It’s helpful to review this sheet, so that we can arrange the appropriate service or appointment.
+It’s helpful to review What Type of Counseling Appointment is Right for Me so that we can arrange the appropriate service or appointment.

 Here are some common reasons why a student might seek our Crisis Management services: